What Happens After You're Hit By a Drunk Driver in Louisiana

 How Louisiana Law Assigns Fault After a Drunk Driving Crash

-Louisiana’s a fault-based state.
-That means the person whose negligence caused the crash’s responsible for the resulting harm.
-Driving under the influence’s powerful evidence of negligence, but courts and insurers still look closely at how the collision actually happened: who had the right of way, whether anyone was speeding, where the impact occurred, and similar details.
+Louisiana is a fault-based state.
+That means the person whose negligence caused the crash is responsible for the resulting harm.
+Driving under the influence is powerful evidence of negligence, but courts and insurers still look closely at how the collision actually happened: who had the right of way, whether anyone was speeding, where the impact occurred, and similar details.

 For crashes that happen on or after January 1, 2026, Louisiana uses a modified comparative fault rule under Louisiana Civil Code Article 2323 as amended by HB 431.
-Under this rule, you’re barred from any recovery only if you’re found 51 percent or more at fault.
-If you’re 50 percent or less at fault, you can still recover, but your compensation’s reduced by your percentage of fault.
-In drunk driving cases where the other driver was clearly impaired, it’s very rare for an innocent victim’s share of responsibility to approach that 51 percent bar.
+Under this rule, you’re barred from recovering any compensation if you’re found 51% or more at fault.
+If you’re 50% or less at fault, you can still recover, but your compensation will be reduced by your percentage of fault.
+In drunk driving cases where the other driver was provably impaired, it’s very rare for an innocent victim’s share of responsibility to approach that 51% bar.

 Accidents that occurred before January 1, 2026, are evaluated under the older pure comparative fault system, where you could technically recover something even if you were mostly at fault, subject to a reduction by your percentage of fault.
 Either way, your conduct will be scrutinized, but a drunk driver’s impairment typically weighs heavily against them.